realvnc-labs/tacoscript/README.md

 [![Coverage Status](https://coveralls.io/repos/github/cloudradar-monitoring/tacoscript/badge.svg)](https://coveralls.io/github/cloudradar-monitoring/tacoscript)
 [![Actions Status](https://github.com/cloudradar-monitoring/tacoscript/workflows/Go/badge.svg)](https://github.com/cloudradar-monitoring/tacoscript/actions)
 ## Overview
-This library provides functionality for remote server provisioning.
-Practically it's a command line tool which is installed as a binary on Windows/.nix servers.
-Further on it accepts a list of commands as a simple yaml file and executes them on the host system.
-As a result you get a fully provisioned remote machine.
+Tacoscript library provides functionality for provisioning of remote servers and local machines running on any OS.
+Tacoscript can be installed as a binary therefore it doesn't require any additional tools or programs on the host system.

-The idea was inspired by projects like Salt-Stack or Ansible, however they have a limited possibility to work on Windows.
-Salt requires the installation of Python and Ansible has no Windows support.

-The project targets beginners and semi-professionals.
-They would be overwhelmed with Ansible or Salt.
-This project provides a  Go driven, binary based implementation which doesn't require additional tools on the host system and has a full Windows support.
+Tacoscript provisions host systems from simple yaml files written in a [SaltStack](https://www.saltstack.com/) driven configuration language.

+Why we need another provisioning tool?
+Unfortunately the next competitors like Puppet, Ansible or Salt have a limited support for Windows or require installation of additional tools which is not always convenient.

+Tacoscript is written in GO, so its provided as an executable binary for a big variety of host OS and platforms and it requires no additional tools to be installed in the host system.
+You can find the list of supported OS and architectures [here](https://golang.org/doc/install/source#environment).

 ## Installation